Find Affordable College Courses

 New Haven, CT

-Our 2023 rankings named Yale University the most popular school in Connecticut for film, video and photographic arts students working on their master’s degree.
-Located in the medium-sized city of New Haven, Yale is a private not-for-profit school with a fairly large student population.
+Our analysis found Yale University to be the most popular school for film, video and photographic arts students who want to pursue a master’s degree in Connecticut.
+Located in the city of New Haven, Yale is a private not-for-profit college with a large student population.

 Of the 14 students majoring in film at Yale, 43% are male and 57% are female.